sictransit/woodpusher/README.md

 A more or less UCI-compatible chess engine.
 Plug it into your favourite GUI.

 # Win vs. *Stockfish 15* in ultra bullet

+To be fair, I've let them play hundreds of games, and this is the only one where Woodpusher won.
+It's a very rare event and probably due to the phase of the moon or something.
 ```
 [Event "?"]
 [Site "?"]